kadamyash05/terraform-proj/README.md

-# 🚀 Terraform Project
+# Terraform Project

-This is a project to provision AWS resources using Terraform from an EC2 instance.
+This project provisions AWS resources using Terraform in two environments:

+1. From an EC2 instance (remote setup)
+2. From your local machine using the VS Code terminal

 ---

-## 🛠️ Complete Setup Instructions
+## Part 1: Provisioning an S3 Bucket from an EC2 Instance

 ### 1. Launch an EC2 Instance

-- Go to AWS Console and launch an Ubuntu EC2 instance.
+- Go to the AWS Console and launch an Ubuntu EC2 instance.
-- SSH into the instance after launch.
+- After it's running, SSH into the instance.

----

-### 2. Install Terraform on EC2
+### 2. Install Terraform on the EC2 Instance

-SSH into your EC2 and run the following:
+Run the following commands inside the EC2 terminal:

 ```bash
 wget -O - https://apt.releases.hashicorp.com/gpg | sudo gpg --dearmor -o /usr/share/keyrings/hashicorp-archive-keyring.gpg